unng-lab/logs/README.md

 # SSH Systemd Logs

 Flutter application that connects to remote Linux servers over SSH and streams their systemd logs in real time.
-Users can manage multiple servers, switch between services, and configure log retention depth.
+Users can manage multiple servers, switch between services, and configure how many historical log lines are loaded.

 ## Features